UBC-InfoVis/2021-436V-tutorials/1_D3_Tutorial/1_D3_Tutorial.md

 ## 3. Adding a DOM Element with D3

 Previusly, you may have already created dynamic content and added new elements to the DOM tree with plain JS or the jQuery library.

-Now, we want to generate new page elements with D3.
-After loading the D3 library we can add our own script (e.g., `main.js`).
+Now, we will generate new page elements with D3.
+After loading the D3 library, we can add our own script (e.g., `main.js`).

 The following example consists of only one line of JS code.
 We use D3 to add a paragraph with the text "Hello World!" to a basic web page.
 All functions are in the ```d3``` namespace, so we can access them by starting our statements with: ```d3.```